 Full-Sized Keyboard (100%)

 Full-sized keyboards are the go-to for people who need to do lots of data entry and require frequent use of the number pad.
 Full-sized keyboards are standard in offices and is what most people think of when they imagine a keyboard.
-The full-sized keyboards come standard with a number pad, home cluster, F-keys, and arrow keys.
+The full-sized keyboards come standard with a number pad, home cluster, function keys, and arrow keys.
 The number pad is typically located on the right, but some keyboards come with it on the left.

 Full-size keyboards are great for anyone who needs to have a versatile selection of keys at their disposal, whether it be for gaming, work, or even just browsing the internet.
 They can offer lots of options for programmable keys and are easy to type on since none of the keys are on a lower layer, except for the standard ones.